 Chocolate Nut and Seed Slice is one of the recipes that will always hit the spot.
-It is also super quick to make, making it perfect for the surprise manuhiri (guests) that turn up.
-It consists of only a few ingredients and has wonderful flavour and texture.
+It is super quick to make, making it perfect for the surprise manuhiri (guests) that turn up.
+If you are living that keto life, you can also use a sugar free chocolate and make it fully keto.
+He māmā noa iho - so easy!

 You can absolutely swap ingredients in this slice.
 This recipe is so flexible and I recommend getting those ingredients that need using and throwing them in.
 You may need to add a bit of extra pata (butter) or tiakarete (chocolate) if you are adding a lot of extra dry ingredients.
 However, at the end of the day, make the recipe yours!